ARMmbed/workshop-ada-lovelace-ble/instructions.md

 * In pink we see the service UUIDs (`6810` and `6910`).
 * The buttons in red are to control the LED state (down is retrieve, up is update).
 * The button in green can be used to subscribe to the button state.

+**Note:** Do not see the right services after connecting?
+Tap the options menu and select 'Clear device cache' or 'Refresh services'.

 We can use these buttons to control the device from our phone.